A Letter from a Patient

 a.
 "Please help me fix this machine."

-She requested me to help her fix that machine.
+She requested me to fix that machine.

 b.
 "Don't please switch on the fan?"